karthik892/is601-miniproj1/definitions/repository.md

 * GitHub
 * GitLab

-Usually, these remote services provide additional functionality are as bug tracking, pull requests and continuous integration.
+Usually, these remote services provide additional functionality such as bug tracking, pull requests and continuous integration.

 You can get started with Git in one of the following ways: